designstem/projects/colorblindness/index-06-calculator.md

 <br />

+> Hint: ~If you cannot work with watercolors, you might want to try the following online tool.
+It is a bit more difficult to work with than watercolors, but it basically works like the color mixing tools you used in the tasks before.
+Click on *Edit* under a color, to change it (upper right).
+Then click on a calculator button to select it and next on the color you want to apply.
+After working on the button, you should deselect it.
+You can also select several buttons at the same time.
+Further, you can switch the label color between black and white.
+When you are happy with your color scheme, take a screenshot of it, to save it for later!~

 <!-- <mark> Here we need to add a picture of the calculator.</mark> -->
 <mark> We need to add a link to a pdf with the calculator in task no. 3 - Link is now to google (color-me-in-sheet).</mark>